benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/8-Testing/_index.en.md

 2. From the left-hand menu, select *State machine* and choose **OrderProcessorWorkflow** from the list.

-3. Wait until 5 minutes has elapsed since you started the execution list.
+3. Wait until 5 minutes have elapsed since you started the execution list.
 You will see that the executions that were running are now in a *Failed* state.

 ![Timed out executions](../images/se-mod1-testing5.png)